-Frankly, there isn’t a solid answer to this.
+Frankly, there isn’t a solid answer to how much you should spend on marketing.
 A company’s budget is dependent on a variety of factors like industry, annual revenue, and goals.
 But even if there isn’t a one-size-fits-all strategy, the good news is, we’ve dug up useful industry statistics that can guide you on establishing the right budget.

 This guide will cover all of the latest findings on marketing budgets and spending across revenues, industries, and channels.
-Use these tips to help you make smart decisions and grow in 2021.
-Plus, we’ve created an amazing digital marketing calculator that will help you establish the right budget according to your industry, annual revenue and desired growth.
-After reading the article, check it out.
+Use these tips to help you make smart decisions and grow in 2022.

 Align Your Marketing Budget with Your Goals & Strategies